Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

     B --> C
 ```

-However, now that we've broken it down into tasks, we can see that getting the tasks for getting the websites don't
+However, now that we've broken it down into tasks, we can see the tasks for getting the websites don't depend on each
-depend on each other, and could be performed at the same time.
+other and could be performed at the same time.

 ```mermaid
 flowchart LR